lukexi/halive/README.md

 Creating and deleting modules in the include path should work fine during a halive session.

+Halive also works nicely with either batch-processing or run-loop type programs — if the program finishes, it will be restarted on next save, and if it's still running, it will be killed and restarted on save.

+(To kill Halive during run-loop type programs, you may need to hold down Ctrl-C to get GHC to recognize the double-Control-C-kill sequence.)

 Note:
 Executables based on halive must be built with the -dynamic flag for ghc or else strange errors may occur when interfacing with libraries